Gun ownership is a fundamental civil liberty, but just like all rights, it requires responsibility.

+One of the biggest mistakes gun owners make is not educating themselves or their household.
 When you buy a firearm, or if you own any existing ones, educate everyone in your household about them.
 Your children should know that guns are not toys and should learn to respect them.
 Teach your children proper trigger discipline, such as indexing, and teach them how to check the safety and if the weapon is chambered or loaded.
 Keep in mind that children who are uneducated about guns are more likely to try to find them based purely on curiosity.
 Everyone in your household should be familiar with the weapons in your home, have experience with them on the range, know proper gun safety, and learn to respect them.

 4. Wrong Ammunition Size

 For inexperienced gun owners, it can be easy to confuse some calibers and buy the wrong ammunition.
 For example, the 5.56x45mm NATO and .223 Remington rounds chambered for ARs and Mini-14s are easily confused.
 5.56x45mm can typically chamber .223, but .223 cannot chamber 5.56.
 Some ARs and Mini-14s are chambered for 5.56, and can thus also shoot .223.
 But other ARs and Mini-14s are chambered for .223, and thus cannot shoot 5.56.
 Nonetheless, some gun owners will still confuse the two and buy 5.56 ammo for their gun that clearly says it is chambered for .223.
 Even more easy to confuse are the vastly different kinds of .45 (.45 ACP, .45 LC, .45 GAP, etc) or .38 (.38 LC, .38 Special, etc.) for example.
 Loading guns with the incorrect caliber can severely damage your gun and is a safety hazard.